Loading...

 Last summer, in the heart of our community, a sanctuary was formed—not of brick and mortar, but of service and compassion.
 A local couple, Maria and David, were inspired to start a neighborhood garden.
 They noticed many families struggling to...

-As we stand in the radiant light of Easter, we are beckoned to examine our faith through the lens of Galatians 5:22-23, where the Apostle Paul speaks of the fruit of the Spirit: love, joy, peace, patience, kindness, goodness, faithfulness,...
+As we delve into the intersection of Law and Christian theology, we are invited to reflect on the profound implications of Galatians 5:22-23, where Paul outlines the fruits of the Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and...